LilCappi/TechDegree-Project-4/README.md

 Added a neat feature for players to accumulate a score based on the number of matching letters and the number of unused letters.

-Players will continue to accumulate a score each time they guess a phrase correctly, for each letter not clicked on while guessing, and if the player can guess the phrase without
+Players will continue to accumulate a score each time they guess a phrase correctly, for each letter not clicked on while guessing, and if the player can guess the phrase without triggering the hint.

-triggering the hint.
-Beware: If a player loses the game, their score will also be lost.
+Beware: Players will lose points for each incorrect guess and if a player loses the game, their score will also be lost.

 ### 'Keyup' event